oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab8.md

     </copy>
     ````

-    This command blocks outgoing TCP traffic to port 5696, simulating a network issue between database and the Oracle Key Vault server.
+    This command blocks outgoing TCP traffic to port 5696, simulating a network issue between the database and the Oracle Key Vault server.

 2. Check if the server is unreachable